Employment Activation Programme (EAP)

 Wexford Chamber Skillnet also facilitates an Employment Activation Programme (EAP), which has a clear focus on areas where skills deficits have been highlighted by member companies.

-This year Wexford Chamber Skillnet has chosen to run a FREE Health Service Skills QQI Level 5 in Care Skills (5M3782) beginning Sept 2018
+This year Wexford Chamber Skillnet has chosen to run a FREE Health Service Skills QQI Level 5 in Care Skills (5M3782) course dates announced in December 2018

 Please read the eligibility criteria below to determine if you are eligible to participate in our training for people who are seeking employment.